Skip to main content

 2. Thinking — Vibe internalizes your request and works out the architecture.

-3. Applying theme and generating images — Vibe sets the visual style you described and creates any imagery the design needs.
+3. Applying theme and images — Vibe sets the visual style you described and generates or places any imagery the design needs.

 4. Editing files — Each component, page, and configuration file streams in as Vibe writes it.
 You see entries like "Editing Navbar.tsx", "Editing Home.tsx", and "Editing OwnerDashboard.tsx" appear in real time.